ng-primitives/ng-primitives/apps/documentation/src/app/pages/primitives/input.md

 # Input

-The input primitive can be used to enhance the accessibility of an input element and provide consistent interaction handling for hover, focus and press states.
+The input primitive can be used to enhance the accessibility of an input element and provide consistent interaction handling for hover, focus, press and autofill states.

 <docs-example name="input"></docs-example>